 Fig 6: The correlation coefficient of dengue cases and deaths in different districts and their population size, population density, and distance from Dhaka city.
 A positive correlation exists with the population density of the district and a negative correlation exists with the distance from the capital city Dhaka.

-In the GLMM, a statistically significant positive association was identified between the dengue cases and urban and rural population ratio (IRR:1.03, 95% CI: 1.02-1.05), daily average temperature (IRR: 1.01, 95% CI: 1.01-1.02), and daily total rainfall of the division (IRR1.01, 95% CI: 1.01-1.02).
+In the GLMM, a statistically significant positive association was identified between the dengue cases and urban and rural population ratio (IRR:1.04, 95% CI: 1.03-1.04), daily average temperature (IRR: 1.13, 95% CI: 1.11-1.14), and daily total rainfall of the division (IRR: 0.99, 95% CI: 0.98-0.99).
 Population density and distance from Dhaka exhibited weak negative associations without statistical significance (Table 2).

-Table 2: Factors associated with Dengue cases in different Divisions using a generalized linear mixed model during 1 Jan 2023 and 31 Dec 2023.
+Table 2: Factors associated with dengue cases in different divisions using a generalized linear mixed model during 1 Jan 2023 and 31 Dec 2023.